Skip to content

 Helium – App Sync and Backup

-3. When you will open the app, the app will ask your access to your Google account to backup data on Google Drive.
+3. When you open the app, the app will ask your access to your Google account to backup data on Google Drive.
 Grant access to Helium.

 Helium App